Ecpy/conda-recipes/README.md

 ==========================

-This repository is used to automatically build conda packages for all Ecpy dependecies for which a conda package does not exist in the main conda channel.
+This repository is used to automatically build conda packages for all Ecpy dependencies for which a conda package does not exist in the main conda channel.

-Each time a commit is pushed to this repo, the commit message is analysed and all packages mentionned between [] in the commit message are rebuilt and uploaded to the ecpy anaconda channel.
+Each time a commit is pushed to this repo, the commit message is analysed and all packages mentioned between [] in the commit message are rebuilt and uploaded to the ecpy anaconda channel.

 Appveyor build can be skipped using [skip appveyor]